 Back then, screen resolutions were a lot lower and there were no other devices to consider it showing on, so this was the norm – and normally not cheap either since it was all relatively new and those who could do it charged a premium.
 It’s probably fair to say that some companies were charging more back then than they can now for a similar type of site.

-Here’s version 2 from the early 2000’s – a bit wider (as screens got wider) and a few more pages of content and hanging onto that repeating background image for dear life! 😂
+Here’s version 2 from the early 2000’s – a bit wider (as screens got wider and resolutions increased) and a few more pages of content and still retaining that repeating background image.

 Version 3 and into the mid-2000’s – the front page cannot be viewed since it utilised Flash technology – remember Flash?
-Widely used from 2000 to 2010 but not afterwards and though its still used in some circles, the Flash Player has been deprecated and has an official end-of-life on December 31, 2020.
+Widely used from 2000 to 2010 but not afterwards and though its still used in some circles, the Flash Player has been deprecated, with an official end-of-life scheduled for December 31, 2020.
 This site also went a bit deeper too as scrolling down was more acceptable and a multitude of articles sprang up around ‘above-the-fold and below-the-fold.
-If you’ve never heard those phrases below, it came from the world of folded newspapers and having the more important and/or eye-catching content on the top half that was face-up on newsstands – ie.above the fold.
+If you’ve never heard those phrases below, it came from the world of folded newspapers where the more important and/or eye-catching content was placed on the top half that was face-up on news-stands – ie.above the fold.

 Version 4 in the late 2000’s saw a number of significant changes.
 A navigation menu with drop-down sub-menu’s, call to actions, a news/blog (sort of) and a signup for latest updates/newsletter.
-As screen resolutions had increased further were now up the whopping suggested size of 800 x 600 pixels and even 1024×768 – so some pages were now scrolling beyond the 600px deep.
+Screen resolutions had increased further to 800 x 600 pixels and even 1024×768 – so some pages were now scrolling beyond the 600px depth!

-Version 5 – early to mid 2010’s – and we’re now up to 1000px wide and any depth necessary.
+Version 5 – early to mid 2010’s – and we’re now up to 1024px wide and any depth necessary.
 Lots more pages of content and downloads.
-YouTube and Twitter accounts and inks added and those things we’ve all come to know and not love: Cookie Policies and Privacy Policies.
+YouTube and Twitter accounts and links added and those things we’ve all come to know and not love: Cookie Policies and Privacy Policies.

 2016 sees the introduction of Version 6.
-The main big difference here was the introduction of responsiveness and making sure the site also had a good presentation on mobile, along with lesser updates such as Facebook account link added, design elements stretching to full screen width, a website content search facility and few other features.
+The main big difference here was the introduction of responsiveness and making sure the site also had a good presentation on mobile, along with lesser updates such as design elements stretching to full screen width, a website content search facility and few other features, including a Facebook account link added.
 We’d not bothered previously, since virtually all our site visitors were viewing the site on desktop devices.
-Even now, in 2020, we tend to buck the trend somewhat and only around 17-18% of our overall site visitors are tablet and mobile.
+Even now, in 2020, we tend to buck the trend and only around 17-18% of our overall site visitors are tablet and mobile.
 Over 80% are still desktop/laptop.

-Version 7 – the current site was introduced in October 2019 and is by far the most advanced, well set out and fully featured site we’ve ever had.
+Version 7 – the current site was introduced in October 2019 and is by far the most advanced, well laid out and fully featured site we’ve ever had.
 Its bigger to suit higher resolutions screens, adapts differently to different devices and has certainly taken us to a whole other level.
 Since launch we have seen a steady increase in visits and enquiries, using a whole host of measures and features, along with ongoing attention to SEO, blog posts and much more.
 Indeed as at time of writing, we are seeing record numbers and are delighted with that.
 It’s been a huge project for me personally and is something I work on almost daily.
-I’ve designed every part of it, done much of the photography, and utilised the talents of some much valued external contacts, such as our digital ads agency and a couple of time tested developers.
-Now its a case of maintaining it, updating sections and resources, evaluating and changing what is and isn’t working, tweaking all the SEO stuff, linking in with ad campaigns and social media activity, adjusting to suit constant changes and developments regarding the products and services we offer and so it goes on.
+I’ve designed virtually every part of it, done much of the photography, and utilised the talents of some much valued external contacts, such as our digital ads agency and a couple of time-tested developers.
+Now its a case of maintaining it, updating sections and resources, evaluating and changing what is and isn’t working, tweaking all the SEO, linking in with ad campaigns and social media activity, adjusting to suit constant changes and developments regarding the products and services we offer- and so it goes on.
 It never, and should never, end.

-I hope this may have given you insight and food for thought.
+I hope this may have given you some insight and food for thought.